 Tidy contributed a large number of cartoons to Punch, including covers.
 However, in 1989 Lord Stevens, the head of Punch's parent company United Newspapers, brought in the twenty-nine year David Thomas as editor.
 Thomas had edited the Mail on Sunday's You magazine, and his brash style - with declarations that "Punch could be mega - I mean, mega mega" - brought a revolt from Punch contributors, led by Tidy.
 He finally left the magazine, and before Punch ceased publication in April 1992 mounted an unsuccessful campaign to buy it.
 Later that year Tidy and a financial backer made a bid for the magazine, but it was not accepted, and a second attempt in 1994 also proved unsuccessful.

-Bill Tidy's style has been influenced by Eric Burgin and the early work of Ronald Searle.
-Like Raymond Jackson (Jak), he draws hands in the Disney style, with only three fingers and a thumb.
+Bill Tidy's style has been influenced by Eric Burgin and the early work of Ronald Searle, but as comic influences he also cites Bruce Bairnsfather and The Goon Show.
+Like the late Raymond Jackson (Jak), Tidy draws hands in the Disney style, with only three fingers and a thumb.
 His cartoon characters often have large noses, which he explains by saying "I believe in the Duke of Wellington's dictum that strong characters go with big hooters."
 He works on A4 Croxley Script paper and uses a dip pen with a Gillott 303 nib and Pelikan ink.
+“I have been able to draw for as long as I can remember”, Tidy told an interviewer in 2007: “It is a gift, one inch to the left of the Savant Syndrome, in which physically and mentally disabled people are inexplicably able to demonstrate artistic and musical ability way beyond their limitations – so I never question it, and hope to stay just on the right side of `Would you like to slip this long sleeved canvas jacket on, Mr Tidy`.”

 - Donald Zec "The Fosdyke Saga", Daily Mirror, 26 February 1971, p.13.